Eyoel10/Saturn-Station/README.txt

 Alternatively, you can host the website yourself using Python.

-In the "ssbuild" directory, run this command:
+In the "ssbuild" directory (included in OWL submission), run this command:
     python3 -m http.server -b localhost 5001

 Then go to this link: